Aortic Stenosis (AS), or narrowing or the aortic valve, is increasingly common as you get older.

 What is involved and what are the risks?

-However, it has been shown to be a life-saving treatment for some patients.
+However, it has been shown to be a life-saving treatment with dramatic improvements in quality of life.